United States Bicentennial: Professional sports celebrations

-The overall theme of the entertainment of Super Bowl X, held January 18, was to celebrate the Bicentennial.
+The overall theme of the entertainment of Super Bowl X, held on January 18, was to celebrate the Bicentennial.
 Players on both teams, the Pittsburgh Steelers and the Dallas Cowboys, wore a special patch with the Bicentennial Logo on their jerseys; the Cowboys also added red, white, and blue striping to their helmets throughout the 1976 NFL season.
 The halftime show, featuring the performance group Up with People, was entitled "200 Years and Just a Baby: A Tribute to America's Bicentennial".

-The United States Olympic Committee (USOC) initiated bids to host both the 1976 Summer and Winter Olympic Games in celebration of the Bicentennial.
+The United States Olympic Committee (USOC) initiated bids to host both the 1976 Summer and Winter Olympic Games to celebrate the Bicentennial.
 Los Angeles bid for the 1976 Summer Olympics but lost to Montreal.
-Denver was awarded the 1976 Winter Olympics in 1970, but concern over costs led Colorado voters to reject a referendum to fund the games and the International Olympic Committee awarded the games to Innsbruck, Austria, the 1964 host.
+Denver was awarded the 1976 Winter Olympics in 1970.
+Still, concern over costs led Colorado voters to reject a referendum to fund the games, and the International Olympic Committee awarded the games to Innsbruck, Austria, the host of the 1964 games.
 As a result, there was no Olympics in the United States in 1976 despite a last minute offer from Salt Lake City to host.
-However, Lake Placid would host the 1980 Winter Olympics, Los Angeles would eventually be awarded the 1984 Summer Olympics, and Salt Lake City would also eventually be awarded the 2002 Winter Olympics.
+However, Lake Placid would host the 1980 Winter Olympics, Los Angeles would eventually host the 1984 Summer Olympics, and Salt Lake City would also eventually host the 2002 Winter Olympics.